lampepfl/monadic-reflection/TUTORIAL.md

 def e8 = e3(e6)
 ```
 Printing to (example `e5`) or reading from the console (example `e6`) has effects on the outside world.
 The same goes for programs that throw exceptions (example `e7`): they do not simply return a value but cause a non-local transfer of the control flow.
 Finally, even though the function `e3` is pure, the composed expression `e8` is impure because evaluating the argument will read from the console.
-Furthermore, maybe confusingly we say that the expression `val e9 = () => e6` **is pure**.
-Passing around `e9` doesn't cause any side effects.
-However, calling `e8()` has the effect of reading from the console and is thus impure.
+Furthermore, maybe confusingly we say that the expression `val e9 = () => e6` **is pure** -- the effects of `e9` are _latent_.
+Passing around `e9` itself doesn't cause any side effects.
+However, calling `e8()` reveals the latent effect of reading from the console and is thus impure.

 > **State of the World**
 > The term "state of the world" is purposefully vague.
 It can be interpreted as mutable state, files, the current time, databases, network, the current frames on the stack, and many more.